nsherry4/Peakaboo/Documentation/github-manual/manual.md

 map.](figures/map-filter-outliers.png)

-After you have added the filter, you can modify or check the parameters associated with your filter by clicking on the `image Edit` button next to the filter.
+After you have added the filter, you can modify or check the parameters associated with your filter by clicking on the ![settings] `Settings` button next to the filter.
 This will bring up a settings dialog for this filter.
 As you change the parameters, you will see the changes reflected in the map being displayed.
-To learn more about a map filter, you can view it’s description by clicking the `image Help` button in the settings dialog.
+To learn more about a map filter, you can view it’s description by hovering over the ![help] `Help` icon in the settings dialog.

 ![Comparison of mapping of a nickel intensity distribution before and after being treated with the low signal removal filter(40% setting)) and